MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 As a result you can quickly create and deploy a functional bot, without having to first manually author multiple topics that may or may not cover all the questions your customers end up asking.

 Your workflow might be like this:

 1. You create a bot and enable this capability.
 You test it thoroughly.

 1. After testing it, you publish your bot so you can instantly provide answers, help, and guidance to your customers or bot users.

 1. You create individual topics for the most important or most often-asked questions from your customers (which you might have developed based on [analytics from previous bots](analytics-overview.md) or existing support issues).

-This could take a while and some specialized knowledge - but with **Boost conversations** enabled you're up and running from day one.
+This could take a while and some specialized knowledge - but with **Generative Answers** enabled you're up and running from day one.

-As you become familiar with boosted conversations, you may want to use more than one information source.
-You can also boost a topic at the node level with a Search and summarize content node.
-For details on using multiple sources and Search and summarize content nodes, refer to [Boost conversations with Search and summarize content](nlu-boost-node.md)
+## Generative Answers as a fallback

+When a user sends an input to a bot, the bot first looks for topics to run which match the intent of the user prompt.
+This process includes the Fallback [system topic](authoring-system-topics.md), though it may not match the user's intent.
+If a matching intent is not found in the topics, the bot can use GA to attempt answering the query.
+This is called "Generative Answers for fallback".

+While GA serves as a fallback in this situation, it is not limited to fallback scenarios.
+Your bot's ability to answer user questions can also use additional web sites, external or internal web sources and other information sources such as SharePoint or OneNote (see [Generative Answers](nlu-boost-conversations.md#generative-ansers)).
+Detail and examples of how you can expand your bot's ability to use GA can be found in [Generative Answers with Search and Summarize](nlu-boost-node.md).

 ## Prerequisites